IABTechLab/uid2docs/docs/sharing/sharing-bid-stream.md

 ---
-title: Sharing for Publishers
+title: Sharing in the Bid Stream
 description: Learn about sharing UID2s in the bid stream.
 hide_table_of_contents: false
 sidebar_position: 08
 ---

-# Sharing for Publishers
+# Sharing in the Bid Stream

 <!-- It includes the following: